 Two months after this decision, U.S. Sen. John Walsh, D-Mont., introduced legislation intended to overturn the 2011 ATF letter by prohibiting federal funds from being used to prosecute gun owners who are registered, medical marijuana users.
 The legislation does not cover recreational marijuana users.

 Former presidential candidate and U.S. Sen. Ted Cruz, R-Tex., offered support for the Walsh legislation.
 The Walsh legislation has apparently stalled in the bureaucracy of Congress.

-Currently the state of the federal law remains that it is illegal to possess a firearms and use marijuana.
+Currently, the state the federal law remains illegal to possess firearms and use marijuana.